kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

 Checking Eta with the [Effect Table](#effect)

 Reporting the results with eta squared effect
 An one-way between-groups analysis of variance (ANOVA) was conducted to to explore the impact of the reason for attending a school the Final Grades in Portuguese.
 Students were divided into four groups based on their reason for attending the school (close to ‘home’, school ‘reputation’, ‘course’ preference or ‘other’).
-No statistically significant difference in the final grades and associated reason was found (M=12.33, SD=2.6 for reason course, M=12.75, SD=2.4 for reason home, M=12.48, SD=3.0 for reason other and M=13.16, SD=2.6 for reason reputation) , (F(3, 373)= 2.09, p=0.101).
+No statistically significant difference in the final grades and associated reason was found (M=12.33, SD=2.6 for reason course, M=12.75, SD=2.4 for reason home, M=12.48, SD=3.0 for reason other and M=13.16, SD=2.6 for reason reputation) , (F(3, 373) = 2.09, p = .101).
 A small effect size was also indicated by the eta squared value (0.017).

 ## Kruskal-Wallis (Mother’s Education and Maths G3)